-Guideline

--To be built on the fairgrounds during the fair

--Teams will be given a date and time to build and will be notified by mail or email.

--Teams of two-six people

--Teams will be provided straw and basic structure.

--Teams are responsible for providing clothing and any other props.
+- -To be built on the fairgrounds during the fair - -Teams will be given a date and time to build and will be notified by mail or email. - -Teams of two-six people - -Teams will be provided straw and basic structure. - -Teams are responsible for providing clothing and any other props.
 We are not responsible for items that have been removed or broken.
-Do not use valuable items.

--Teams wishing to keep their props and clothing must claim them between

-8:00 a.m. to 7:00 p.m. on Monday, September $16^{th}$ , 2024

--Unclaimed materials will be discarded.

--Scarecrows reflecting controversial subjects will not be accepted.

--The Long Island Fair reserves the right to remove any scarecrow it deems inappropriate.

--Judging will be done on the last day of the fair in order to properly judge the durability of each scarecrow.
+Do not use valuable items. - -Teams wishing to keep their props and clothing must claim them between 5:00 p.m. to 6:00 p.m. on Sunday, September 14th, 2025 - -Unclaimed materials will be discarded. - -Scarecrows reflecting controversal subjects will not be accepted. - -The Long Island Fair reserves the right to remove any scarecrow it deems inappropriate. - -Judging will be done on the last day of the fair in order to properly judge the duarability of each scarecrow.

-JUDGING STA ANDARDS
+NDARDS

-Originality 30 points
+30 points

-Durability 30 Points
+30 Points

-Creativity 20 points
+20 points

-Design 20 points
+20 points